0 Helpful / 5 Not

 -To have a pro shop is great, but to have a pro shop this well-stocked is amazing.
 However, all the discs are behind the counter so you have to ask if you want to feel/rent/buy one.
 Restrooms are also available.

 -Each hole had plenty of pin locations, far enough away to completely change each hole from one week to the next.
 It would never get boring.
-The tee signs very accurately showed where that weeks' location is, however some local knowledge would be useful on the blind holes.
+The tee signs very accurately showed where that weeks' location is, however some local knowledge is useful on the blind holes.

 -Each hole had a great informative tee sign that showed the current pin location, and a large concrete tee pad.
 Most holes also had a bench and a trash can.